It’s been a very judgmental, decision-making time lately. And a most enjoyable one.

 There’s been a bit of a flurry in sales of The Banjo lately.
 This was helped by the talk I gave at Dagenham Library on 6th December – and greatly enjoyed! – followed by a posting on the Memories of Dagenham Facebook Page by someone who’d got a copy for Christmas.
 Long story short – a rise in sales of Kindle copies and also paperbacks.

 Now, as I’ve mentioned before, I encountered huge difficulties in trying to sell paperback copies of my books through Amazon.
-We now think it’s because I work from an … Read the rest »
+We now think it’s because I work from an iPad and it distorts the cover … Read the rest »

 Last Saturday I was thrilled to find myself back in Birmingham for a Bloggers and Authors Get Together organised by the writer and blogger extraordinaire Kim Nash aka Kim The Bookworm, whose second novel, Escape to Giddywell Grange is out now.
 It was so good to find myself among so many distinguished writers and bloggers; bookie people – my Tribe!
 Many I was meeting for the first time, but others are people I love and adore like Shell Baker of bakersnotsosecret.blog

 Shell is a dab-hand with the old selfie-stick as you can see.
-And she has … Read the rest »
+And she has the most amazing hair … Read the rest »

 Yes.
 I kid you not.
 Finally after so much aggro with Amazon that would make a novel in itself, I am able to offer you The Banjo in paperback form through my website.
 The Banjo is set in Dagenham in the 50s and 60s and it’s not about a musical instrument!
 A banjo is a pedestrian cul-de-sac of which there are dozens in Dagenham and the name seems only to be used here.
 Mention a banjo to people from other areas and they look at you as if you’re mad! 😂